 If the embers have turned grey and ashy, you can cook directly onto the embers.
 However, if they are still glowing bright orange, then ideally use a trivet or some rocks to elevate the skillet a couple of inches above the coals.

-Next, heat the pan up before throwing in the sausages.
 This will create an extra flavour boost by creating a delicious caramelisation on the bottom of the pan.

-Cowboy Stew: Slow Cooker Recipe
+Cowboy Stew: The Slow Cooker Recipe

-Brown your sausages first in a skillet or heavy bottomed pan.
-Chop into bite sized pieces and throw into the slow cooker.
-Add all the other ingredients, stir well, then leave to cook for 4 hours on high, or 6 hours on low.
-Don’t panic if you’re out longer than this, the beauty of a slow cooker is that it won’t dry out or burn your food.
+I highly recommend that you brown your sausages first in a skillet or heavy-bottomed pan.
+Chop the sausages into bite-sized pieces and throw them into the slow cooker.
+Add all the other ingredients to the pot, stir well, then leave to cook for 4 hours on high, or 6 hours on low.

-Cowboy Stew: Oven Recipe
+Cowboy Casserole: The Oven Recipe

 What to Serve with Cowboy Stew?